-- Whisk the flour, sugar, and cinnamon together until combined.
-Stir in the coconut oil until crumbs form.
+- In a small bowl (or the same bowl you were using earlier) combine the crumb topping ingredients and mix until a crumbly mixture forms.
 Spoon crumbs evenly on top of the batter and gently press them down into the batter.

-- Whisk all of the icing ingredients together until combined and smooth.
+- Whisk all of the sugar and milk together until combined and smooth.
 Once the muffins are cooled drizzle the icing and serve.

 - You can leave out the xanthan gum if your gluten free flour blend already contains xanthan and/or if you're using flax or chia eggs.